isomerpages/moe-swisscottagesec/_swiss-experience/PDLP@Swiss Cottage.md

 <b><u>Personalised Digital Learning Programme (PDLP) @ Swiss</u></b>

-At MOE’s Committee of Supply Debate in March 2020, MOE launched the **National Digital Literacy Programme (NDLP)** for our schools and Institutes of Higher Learning to help students strengthen their digital literacy.
-One of the components of the NDLP is the introduction of the Personalised Digital Learning Programme (PDLP) for all secondary school students, whereby every secondary school student will own a school-prescribed Personal Learning Device (PLD) by end-2021.
+<p style="text-align: justify;">At MOE’s Committee of Supply Debate in March 2020, MOE launched the <b>National Digital Literacy Programme (NDLP)</b> for our schools and Institutes of Higher Learning to help students strengthen their digital literacy.
+One of the components of the NDLP is the introduction of the Personalised Digital Learning Programme (PDLP) for all secondary school students, whereby every secondary school student will own a school-prescribed Personal Learning Device (PLD) by end-2021.</p>

 The intended outcomes of PDLP@Swiss are: